doctor holding xray of lungs with red highlights. Lung cancer concept

 Facing Additional Challenges

 Betty’s journey became even more complex when she suffered a stroke in September 2020, part of a series of three strokes within a few weeks.
-She recalls sitting on a video call with her doctor, looking at her hand and asking out loud “who’s hand is that?”.
+She recalls sitting on a video call with her doctor, looking at her hand, and asking out loud “Who’s hand is that?”.
 Her doctor immediately yelled to Bill to call 9-1-1, as Betty was having a stroke.
 Doctors then discovered that these strokes were likely caused by blood clots related to her extensive cancer treatments.
 A congenital heart condition further increased her susceptibility to strokes.
 Treatment with anticoagulants helped prevent further episodes, but Betty had to undergo physical, occupational, and speech therapy to regain certain abilities that were affected by the strokes.

 Discovering a New Hope